 Today, if you go online and search for the “Job Interview Preparation Tips or Questions,” you are going to find hundreds of websites revealing the crucial interview questions.
 Furthermore, 62% of job seekers are evaluating social media to understand the ins and outs of hiring companies, how can you judge candidates based on their raw talent.

-In the physical interviews, recruiters still have a chance to alter the questions based on candidates’ answers, but in the strictly scheduled live interviews, they can’t ask counter questions.
-The problem here is that when candidates are fully prepared, you can’t access how they will perform under pressure or urgent situations, which could lead to bad hiring.
+In the physical interviews, recruiters still have a chance to alter the questions based on candidates’ answers, but in the strictly scheduled live interviews, they can’t ask counter-questions.
+The problem here is that when candidates are fully prepared, you can’t access how they will perform under pressure or in urgent situations, which could lead to bad hiring.

 With the proficient recruitment software, you get a vast question bank that hasn’t been touched by any online platform.
 Additionally, questions are designed in a systematic manner so that you can easily put candidates under the spotlight and give a run to their preparation.
 When you caught candidates off guard, you can access how can they adjust to the unfavorable conditions.
 This will show a lot about impromptu business decisions making abilities.